chuv-ssrc/bam-server-scala/README.rst

 - GET /

-  Says hello, just to test if the server is listening.
+  Says "BAM server operational.", just to test if the server is listening.

 - GET /download/index/$key